Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: Abstract

 \section{Abstract}

-Intelligence reflecting surface (IRS) is recognized as the enabler of future dual-function radar-communications (DFRC) for improving spectral efficiency, coverage, parameter estimation, and interference suppression.
-Prior studies on IRS-aided DFRC focus on either narrowband processing, single-IRS deployment, static targets, non-clutter scenario, or under-utilized line-of-sight (LoS) and non-line-of-sight (NLoS) paths.
-In this paper, we address the aforementioned shortcomings by optimizing a wideband DFRC system that comprises multiple IRSs and a dual-function base station that jointly processes the LoS and NLoS wideband multi-carrier signals to extract communications symbols and moving target parameters in the presence of clutter.
-We formulate the transmit and IRS beamformer design as the maximization of the worst-case radar signal-to-interference-plus-noise ratio (SINR) subject to transmit power and communications SINR.
+Intelligent reflecting surface (IRS) is recognized as an enabler of future dual-function radar-communications (DFRC) by improving spectral efficiency, coverage, parameter estimation, and interference suppression.
+Prior studies on IRS-aided DFRC focus either on narrowband processing, single-IRS deployment, static targets, non-clutter scenario, or on the under-utilized line-of-sight (LoS) and non-line-of-sight (NLoS) paths.
+In this paper, we address the aforementioned shortcomings by optimizing a wideband DFRC system comprising multiple IRSs and a dual-function base station that jointly processes the LoS and NLoS wideband multi-carrier signals to improve both the communications SINR and the radar SINR in the presence of a moving target and clutter.
+We formulate the transmit, {receive} and IRS beamformer design as the maximization of the worst-case radar signal-to-interference-plus-noise ratio (SINR) subject to transmit power and communications SINR.
 We tackle this nonconvex problem under the alternating optimization framework, where the subproblems are solved by a combination of Dinkelbach algorithm, consensus alternating direction method of multipliers, and Riemannian steepest decent.
-Our numerical experiments show that the proposed multi-IRS-aided wideband DFRC provides over $6$ dB radar SINR and $40$\% improvement in target detection over a single-IRS system.
+Our numerical experiments show that the proposed multi-IRS-aided wideband DFRC provides over $4$ dB radar SINR and $31.7$\% improvement in target detection over a single-IRS system.